abgros/stalloc/README.md

 [dependencies]
 stalloc = {version = <latest>, features = ["allocator-api"]}
 ```
-Or, if you prefer using the [allocator-api2](https://crates.io/crates/allocator-api2) crate on the stable compiler:
+Or, if you prefer using the [allocator-api2](https://crates.io/crates/allocator-api2) crate with the stable compiler:
 ```
 [dependencies]
 stalloc = {version = <latest>, features = ["allocator-api2"]}